Rushland Boy, the fastest three hours in meeting, at the fastest week.

 So before the procedure, he starts the audio recording procedure.

-So he goes to the operation, he gets dressed, and he's on his way home.
+So he goes through the operation, he gets dressed, and he's on his way home.

 He grabs his phone, grabs his audio memos app, and hits play, and was shocked out of his anesthesia-induced stupor.